 Therapy Services at Home

 On Jan.
-1, 2020, Medicare began using a new payment system for home health agencies.
+1, 2020, Medicare began using a new payment system for home health agencies (also known as HHAs).
 It is called the Patient-Driven Groupings Model.
-It addresses therapy services managed by home health agencies provided in your home.
+It addresses therapy services managed by HHAs provided in your home.

 Medicare made these payment changes to promote patient-focused care.
 The new systems base payment on each patient's specific needs and goals.
 These organizations support the new systems as the most appropriate way to pay for therapy services: